HTQs are an alternative to apprenticeships or degrees. They may suit you if you want a more practical, employer-led study programme.

 The grades or qualifications you’ll need to have will depend on the type of course you’re applying for.

 Tuition fees and funding

-Work placements are not usually included on a HTQ.
+Work placements are not usually needed on a HTQ except in some professions.

 However, many courses do offer you practical skills and experience through workshops, labs or work experience.

 After your HTQ

-- get a job in your chosen career
+- look for a job in your chosen career

 - go on to further study, such as getting a degree